laugh12321/TensorRT-YOLO/examples/obb/README.en.md

 ## Model Inference

-> [!IMPORTANT]
->
-> The `tensorrt_yolo` installed via [PyPI](https://pypi.org/project/tensorrt-yolo) only provides the ONNX model (with TensorRT plugins) for inference in this project and does not provide inference capabilities.
-> If you want to experience the same inference speed as C++, please refer to [Install-tensorrt_yolo](../../docs/en/build_and_install.md#install-tensorrt_yolo) to build the latest version of `tensorrt_yolo` yourself.

-### Inference Using CLI

-1. Use the `trtyolo` command-line tool from the `tensorrt_yolo` library for inference.
-Run the following command to view help information:

-    ```bash
-    trtyolo infer --help
-    ```

-2. Run the following command for inference:

-    ```bash
-    trtyolo infer -e models/yolo11n-obb.engine -m 2 -i images -o output -l labels.txt
-    ```

-    The inference results will be saved in the `output` folder, and a visualization result will be generated.

 ### Inference Using Python

-1. Use the `tensorrt_yolo` library to run the example script `obb.py` for inference.
+1. Use the `trtyolo` library to run the example script `obb.py` for inference.
 2. Run the following command for inference:

     ```bash